amitf1/amitf1.github.io/_posts/2020-07-02-Bird-Species-Image-Classification.md

 * Early Stopping - stopping when we don't improve for 5 epochs.

 ### Results
-We got around 94% avarage F1 score on the validation and test sets, which is very good.
+We got around 94% average F1 score on the validation and test sets, which is very good.

 #### Accuracy Over Epochs